lucaszischka/BottomSheet/README.md

 `mainContent`: A view that is used as main content for the BottomSheet.

-## Options
+### Options

+`.allowContentDrag` Allows the BottomSheet to move when dragging the mainContent.

+- Do not use if the mainContent is packed into a ScrollView.

 `.animation(Animation)` Sets the animation for opening and closing the BottomSheet.

+`.appleScrollBehavior` The mainView is packed into a ScrollView, which can only scrolled at the .top position

 `.backgroundBlur` Blurs the background when pulling up the BottomSheet.

 `.dragIndicatorColor(Color)` Changes the color of the drag indicator.

- `.noBottomPosition` Prevents the lowest value (above 0) from being the bottom position and hiding the main content.
+ `.noBottomPosition` Prevents the lowest value (above 0) from being the bottom position and hiding the mainContent.

  `.noDragIndicator` Hides the drag indicator.